 Employers must use exposure monitoring data to assess employee exposure to asbestos.

-The laws related to construction accidents and asbestos exposure are complex, so be sure to retain the services of an experienced Indianapolis attorney to stay informed of your options.
+The laws related to construction accidents and asbestos exposure are complex, so be sure to retain the services of experienced construction accidents lawyers in Indianapolis, Indiana to stay informed of your options.

 Work with a skilled construction accident lawyer in Indianapolis

 If you’ve been involved in a construction accident, seek the compensation you need and deserve by working with the construction accidents lawyers at Ward & Ward Law Firm.
 From our downtown Indianapolis office, we serve individuals and families throughout central Indiana.
 For a free initial consultation with one of our construction accidents lawyers serving Indianapolis, IN, give us a call or contact us online.